codecooperative/2019-fellowship/resources/class-0/README.md

 ![](images/glitch7.png)

 11. Write the rest of your User Guide!
 Use Google to research how to make your user guide page.
+	* TODO: Add a suggestion for a few HTML tags to use, maybe `<p>`, `<b>`, maybe inline styling?
-Try searching for "thing I want to do" + "HTML" and see what results come up!
+	* Try searching for "thing I want to do" + "HTML" and see what results come up!

 12. Share your User Guide (the link should look like `some-words.glitch.me`) with everyone in Slack.